Casey Kopua

 In the 2011 Queen's Birthday Honours, Kopua was appointed an Officer of the New Zealand Order of Merit, alongside former Silver Ferns coach Ruth Aitken, for services to netball in New Zealand.

 On 11 October 2014, Kopua became the most capped New Zealand netball captain in history, playing her 63rd test as captain of the team in the 3rd test of the 2014 Constellation Cup against Australia.
 In the fourth quarter of that match, Kopua suffered a suspected dislocated patella (knee injury).
 Scans later revealed that Kopua also ruptured her patella tendon.
 Three days later Kopua underwent surgery to repair her patella tendon.

 In 2017, still rehabing from her surgery, Kopua announced her retirement from the Silver Ferns, stating she would return to the Waikato Bay of Plenty Magic in 2018, but would not be available for international selection.
 Kopua was coaxed back to the national team by Noeline Taurua for the 2019 Netball World Cup.
+New Zealand would go on to win the World Cup, with Kopua being named the grand final's player of the match.
 She retired from netball after the World Cup.

+In 2024, Kopua was an inaugural inductee to the Netball New Zealand Hall of Fame.

+In 2025, Kopua made her return to netball in Round 8 of the Australian Suncorp Super Netball league as a replacement player for GIANTS Netball after defender Jodi-Ann Ward ruptured her ACL.
+In Round 9, Kopua helped the GIANTS achieve just their second win of the season.

 Personal life

 In December 2012, Kopua married Hamilton lawyer Terry Kopua.
 On 21 May 2016, the couple announced the birth of their daughter.
-They had a second child, a boy, in 2020, and another son on Christmas Eve 2021.
+Following the 2019 Netball World Cup, Kopua revealed that she was unknowingly pregnant during the tournament.
+The couple had a second child, a boy, in 2020, and another son on Christmas Eve 2021.